New Southgate Cemetery: Great Northern Cemetery

 The cemetery is located about 1 mi north of Colney Hatch Station, now New Southgate railway station, which is about 7 mi on the Great Northern Railway main line north of King's Cross station, which had opened in 1852, only a few years before the cemetery.
-The Great Northern London Cemetery Company was formed as a joint venture between the Great Northern Railway Company and the Colney Hatch Company under an 1855 local Act of Parliament. with a view to providing cheap and convenient burial services to the residents of central London.
+The Great Northern London Cemetery Company was formed as a joint venture between the Great Northern Railway Company and the Colney Hatch Company under a local act of Parliament, the Great Northern London Cemetery Act 1855 (18 & 19 Vict. c. clix). with a view to providing cheap and convenient burial services to the residents of central London.

 A similar service was established in 1854 by the London Necropolis Company, running from London Necropolis railway station near Waterloo station to Brookwood Cemetery near Woking, Surrey, but the 23 mi journey took around 45 minutes compared to 15 minutes between Kings Cross and Colney Hatch.

 The Great Northern London Cemetery Company aimed at the lower end of the market, charging 6 shillings to carry a coffin, and plus a return fare of 1s 6d for each mourner, plus another fee for burial, starting at 10s or 11s.
 The fees for burial at Brookwood Cemetery started at over £1.

 A siding was built next to the main line north of King's Cross station with a separate station building (Great Northern Cemetery Station) off Maiden Lane (now York Way).
 The station included a wedge-shaped spire, and gothic arches, built above a retaining wall beside the railway line in a cutting below.
-It included a morgue – intended to avoid the unhygienic storage of cadavers at the deceased's family home – and facilities for mourners, with a lift to carry coffins down to the tracks.
+It included a mortuary – intended to avoid the unhygienic storage of cadavers at the deceased's family home – and facilities for mourners, with a lift to carry coffins down to the tracks.

 Rail services began in about 1861 and ran twice a week to Southgate & Colney Hatch (now New Southgate) station; north of the station, a single railway track ran to a terminus to the west of East Barnet Lane (later renamed Brunswick Park Road), beside the cemetery, where there were waiting rooms and chapels.
 The cemetery was laid out by Alexander Spurr in a concentric plan around a Gothic chapel with a 150 ft high spire.

 Rail services ceased at some point after 1873, and the station with its chapel were demolished after 1912.
 A Standard Telephones and Cables factory was built on the former location of the station in 1922; the site now forms part of North London Business Park.